kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 #### Backend Extensions

 Backends MAY reference extension processors via `spec.extensions[]`.
 This proposal does **not** define processor semantics, catalogs, schema validation, or execution ordering.
-Those topics are covered in the separate  **[Payload Processing proposal](../7-payload-processing.md)** and will be refined independently of the egress routing model.
+The details of those topics are covered in the separate  **[Payload Processing proposal](../7-payload-processing.md)** and will be refined independently of the egress routing model.
+However, it is worth discussing the semantics of these egress extensions at a high level.

+Fundamentally, there are 3 options for where extension processors can be applied in the egress flow:

+1. **Route-level**: Extensions are applied as filters on the `HTTPRoute`, affecting individual requests as they are routed to a `Backend`.
+2. **Backend-level**: Extensions are applied at the `Backend`, affecting all requests sent to that destination.
+Note that because multiple `Backend`s can point to the same destination (e.g. FQDN or `Service`), users may encounter unexpected behavior if different `Backend`s define conflicting extensions for the same destination (on different routes for example).
+3. **Policy attachment**: Extensions are applied as policies attached to the `Backend` resource.

+The key difference between both options 1 and 2 vs. option 3 really boils down to an even higher-level question of filters vs. policies in Gateway API.
+We won't attempt to define a broad rule in this proposal, but we will align with the outcome of that discussion.

+Digging more deeply into option 1 vs. option 2, there are, of course, tradeoffs to consider.
+Route-level extensions provide more granular control, allowing different routes to apply different processors to the same `Backend`.
+This is useful when different consumers have different requirements for how they interact with the same destination.
+However, it may lead to duplication (if multiple routes need to apply the same processor to the same `Backend`) or accidental misconfigurations (if users forget to apply a necessary processor on a route).
+Backend-level extensions provide a centralized way to manage processors for a given `Backend` resource.
+This is useful when there are common requirements for how all consumers should interact with a destination.
+However, it may limit flexibility if different routes need different processors for the same `Backend`.
+To navigate these tradeoffs, I believe we must answer one fundamental question: how would we distinguish between extensions available on the `HTTPRoute` vs those available on the `Backend`?
+Would they be the same set of extensions, or would some extensions only make sense at one level or the other?
+For example, would a payload transformer (e.g. PII redaction) make sense at the `Backend` level, or is that inherently a per-request concern that belongs on the `HTTPRoute`?
+Conversely, would a rate limiter make sense at the `HTTPRoute` level, or is that inherently a per-destination concern that belongs on the `Backend`?

+If we deicde that they are the same set of extensions (just applied with different granularity), then we must decide whether both levels are necessary.
+If, on the other hand, we want to separate some extensions to be `Backend`-only, then we must define clear distinctions between not just route vs. backend extensions, but also whether or not there is a need for a third type: frontend extensions (especially in the mesh case where there may not be a `Gateway` or explicit route).

-Examples in this document are illustrative only.
+__(Note: All examples of extensions in this document are illustrative only)__

 #### Scope and Persona Ownership